boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-with-go.md

      ```

-8. Create another file named `launch.json` and include the following code.
+8. Please create another file called `launch.json` and include the code provided below.
     ```js
     {
       // Use IntelliSense to learn about possible attributes.